Philadelphia Orchestra • Music of the Baroque, Chicago • Bach Society of St. Louis • Carmel Bach Festival

 Canada: Victoria Symphony • Calgary Philharmonic • Eaton Singers, Alberta • Pro Coro Canada, Edmonton

 Good supertitles are not literal or word-for-word translations.
 They invite the audience into the experience of listening, allowing them to quiet their minds and open their hearts, making them more susceptible to the power of the music.
-The text is not simply translated, it is condensed, carefully pruned, without eliminating the essential meaning and message.
+The original text is not only translated, it is condensed, carefully pruned, without eliminating the essential meaning and message.
 Supertitles should present an accurate sense of the words within the context of the musical composition and the intention of the composer.
 Nothing should jar the senses or distract the listener from engaging with the music.

 Although my catalogue includes the music of many composers, I especially enjoy creating supertitles for the music of Bach.
 Drawing on decades of experience as a Bach performer, lecturer, and translator, I create supertitles that are lovingly and carefully distilled to the musical, linguistic, and theological essence of the original text.
 Please read my mission statement here.

 My supertitles are standard PowerPoint presentations, compatible with Macs or PCs.
 Each rental includes a clearly labeled cueing score.
 Here is a series of photos of supertitles in action.

 Excerpt from a Monterey Herald review of Bach's St. Matthew Passion at the Carmel Bach Festival.